vSphere Hypervisor

 • Free to download and use

-• Advanced networking and security features
+• Advanced security features and access controls

 Some of the disadvantages of using vSphere Hypervisor include:

-• No official support from VMware
+• No official support or documentation

 FAQ